 Today I want to focus on one particular aspect of time management that people seem to have trouble with.
-It is about plugging time into your calendar for high return activities, especially when you are already busy.
+It is about Setting aside time in your day (Create a calendar entry) for high return activities.
+People struggle with this, especially when you are already busy.

 In the staffing business that might mean recruiters finding time to interview great people, who might not be a fit for the jobs they are currently working on.
 It is difficult to take time away from a current search that seems to be the top priority and spending time being proactive with other candidates.
 The lifeblood of any good staffing company is access to a pool of great people who are ready or almost ready for their next assignment.
 If you don’t keep that pool fresh you will see declining results.
 This is a critical activity!

 The same kind of situation holds true for a salesperson who needs to find time to meet new prospective clients when they are already busy servicing their existing clients.
 If a salesperson relies solely on their existing clients and does not keep growing, then ultimately, and sometimes very quickly, the situation can change.
 Key contacts leave or change jobs, a contract might be lost, the client may compete the business or the supplier company loses the good graces of a particular client.
 Any of these situations might leave the salesperson with a dilemma, a reduced income stream and no way to replace it.
 A good salesperson knows that looking for new clients and contacts is a critical activity.